David OReilly (artist): Octocat Adventure

-On 13 March 2008, a YouTube user named RANDYPETERS1, a 9-year-old boy from Chicago, submitted a handdrawn animated video about Octocat, a red cat head with eight long legs looking for his parents.
-The videos featured crude MS Paint animation and a loud, highpitched, childlike voice narrating.
+On 13 March 2008, a YouTube user named RANDYPETERS1, a 9-year-old boy from Chicago, submitted a hand-drawn animated video about Octocat, a red cat head with eight long legs looking for his parents.
+The videos featured crude MS Paint animation and a loud, high-pitched, childlike voice narrating.
 On 7 September, the fifth, final episode was released, but featured an unexpected twist – at about 25 seconds in, the crude sketchy animation switched to intricately crafted 3D with an orchestral soundtrack; the whole Octocat story (and as such, the Randy Peters persona) was revealed to be by David OReilly.

-Video Games
+Video games

 David announced his first game Mountain at MOCA Los Angeles in June 2014, and released it the following month in partnership with Double Fine Productions for personal computers and mobile devices.
 Mountain features little interactivity but allows the player to create and watch a solitary mountain floating in space as it offers its thoughts to the player, and as random objects collide and become embedded within it.
 It was generally praised by critics, noting it as a subversion of what one normally expects for a video game.

 In 2016, OReilly announced a second game, Everything, a "simulator of everything", on which the player can play as anything, from bacteria to galaxies.
 Everything was released on 21 March 2017 on PlayStation 4, with Windows and Mac versions to follow on 21 April 2017.
 Everything became the first realtime project to qualify for an Academy Award.